Charles H. Crawford: Conversion and relationship with Rev. Briegleb

 Westminster Presbyterian Church was built in 1931 as St. Paul's Presbyterian Church.
 Declared City of Los Angeles Historic-Cultural Monument No. 229 in 1980.

 With Cryer and Parrot no longer in a position to assist him, Crawford sought legitimacy by opening an insurance and real estate office in Hollywood.
 He also funded a periodical magazine called "Critic of Critics" operated by newspaperman Herbert Spencer.
-The magazine was devoted to "diatribes against numerous individuals prominent in the public eye."
+The magazine was devoted to "diatribes against numerous individuals prominent in the public eye".

 In June 1930, shortly after his indictment on bribery charges, Crawford was baptized and admitted into the membership of St. Paul's Presbyterian Church.
 The pastor at St. Paul's was Rev. Gustav A. Briegleb, the noted minister portrayed by John Malkovich in the 2008 film Changeling.
 On the day of his baptism, Crawford placed a ring set with two large diamonds, and valued at $3,500, in the collection plate at Briegleb's church.
 Accompanying the ring was a note from Crawford asking Briegleb to sell the ring and use the proceeds to help build a parish house.

 In November 1930, Crawford made a further gift of $25,000 to be used in building a parish hall to be named Amelia Crawford House in honor of his mother.
 The press had noted that Crawford's conversion followed shortly after his indictment on bribery charges, but Briegleb noted that the $25,000 gift was not announced until after the bribery charges had been dismissed.

 Assassination

-In May 1931, Crawford and Herbert Spencer were shot and killed during a daylight meeting at Crawford's private office at 6655 Sunset Boulevard.
+In May 1931, Crawford and Spencer were shot and killed during a daylight meeting at Crawford's private office at 6655 Sunset Boulevard.
 Crawford died several hours later at the hospital, as the bullet had ruptured his liver and one of his kidneys.
 Crawford regained consciousness before undergoing surgery, but declined to identify his assailant to the police.
 Crawford reportedly told the police that, if he had to die, the secret would go with him to the grave.
 Eyewitnesses provided a description of the assailant, and the police spread a "dragnet … in the sinister haunts of the city's underworld."

 At the time of his death, a newspaper investigation found that Crawford was the recorded owner of automobiles and jewelry valued in excess of $280,000.
 He also had extensive real estate holdings, including a residence on North Rexford Drive in Beverly Hills and an entire block along Sunset Boulevard in Hollywood.